Seeing Facebook as the New and Improved LinkedIn

 Here are some basic starting tips:

-Make sure that your Facebook page is searchable by all search engines in addition to Facebook’s own Graph tool;
+Make sure that your Facebook page is searchable by all search engines in addition to Facebook’s own internal tool;

 Classify your current Facebook friends into your new category nomenclature and set up specific viewing and privacy rights for each category;